isc-projects/stork/doc/devel.rst

   database that is used by the Stork server.
 Without it, the Stork server will produce error messages about an unavailable database.
 * ``webui`` - This container is essential in most circumstances.
-It provides the front web interface.
+It provides the front-end web interface.
 It is potentially unnecessary with the custom development of a Stork API client.

 There are also several containers provided that are used as